Tribal Group branding

-The client wanted a new visual identity to align all areas of it’s education software business across all markets.
+Tribal wanted a new visual identity to align all areas of it’s business under one recognisable brand style.
 Having grown through acquisition, there were many fragmented styles of branding in use, and a culture of silo-ed working had started to emerge.
 The rebrand needed to address this and promote unity across global locations.

 Collaboration was key to addressing the culture of the business and getting a wide understanding of global needs.
 The rebranding process started with internal focus groups, and was supported by customer surveys across markets to gain insight into what “Tribal” was to those who were a part of its business.